close icon

 The bottom line

-The most important factor for selling an online business is the recent growth rate and trajectory.
+The most important factor you need to consider is the recent growth rate and its trajectory.
 If revenues are falling or flat, then the value of the business will not be significantly higher than a traditional brick and mortar business.
 But if revenue is growing and the addressable market is large, then the sky can be the limit for the valuation.

 How to sell an online business